dinhcanh303/go_translate/README.md

     // GoogleAPIType specifies the API type to use for Google Translate (e.g., "html" || "pa-gtx" || "client-gtx" || "client-dict").
     GoogleAPIType GoogleAPIType

+    // MicrosoftAPIType specifies the API type to use for Microsoft Translate (e.g., "edge" || "smart-link" ).
+    MicrosoftAPIType MicrosoftAPIType

     // UseRandomUserAgents enables random selection of User-Agent headers for each request.
 (Only Google) UseRandomUserAgents bool